mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Preparing Tiles and Textures
 ----------------------------

-Many artists use Krita to create textures for 3d assets used for games animation etc. Krita has many texture template for you to choose and get started with creating textures.
+Many artists use Krita to create textures for 3d assets used for games animation etc. Krita has many texture templates for you to choose and get started with creating textures.
 These templates have common sizes, bit depth and color profiles that are used for texturing workflow.

 Krita also has a real-time seamless tile mode to help texture artist prepare tiles and texture easily and check if it is seamless on the fly.
 The tiled mode is called wrap-around mode, to activate this mode you have press :kbd:`W`.
 No when you paint the canvas is tiled in real-time allowing you to create seamless pattern and texture, it is also easy to prepare interlocking patterns and motifs in this mode.